Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 History:

-Sister ship to the famed C-58, the C-55 is a former minesweeper turned artificial reef that now rests off the coast of Isla Mujeres.
-Though more compact in layout, she delivers an equally thrilling dive experience, especially for those who can handle her famously strong currents.
-Over time, storms have reduced it to smaller, scattered pieces, giving it a more chaotic, haunting appearance.
-From eagle rays gliding through the blue to moray eels hiding in crevices, the site is bursting with underwater drama.
-When the season is right, the eagle rays return in numbers, making this a highlight for advanced divers seeking that classic deep wreck vibe with a dose of wild beauty.
+The sister ship to the famed C-58, the C-55 is a former minesweeper turned artificial reef.
+It now rests off the coast of Isla Mujeres.
+Though more compact in layout, it delivers an equally thrilling dive experience, especially for those who can handle its famously strong currents.
+Over time, storms have reduced it to smaller, scattered pieces, giving it a more chaotic and haunting appearance.
+From eagle rays gliding through the blue, to moray eels hiding in crevices, this site is bursting with underwater drama.
+When the season is right, eagle rays return in numbers.
+This makes it a highlight for advanced divers seeking that classic deep wreck vibe with a dose of wild beauty.

 Scuba Diving only